-And I’m adding this in as an afterthought [December 2011], but not an unimportant one: if I had an unlimited budget, what ukulele brand would I buy?
+If I had an unlimited budget, what ukulele brand would I buy?
 KoAloha, hands down.
 The sound these beautiful hand-made Hawaiian ukes produce is warm, like a tropical hug.
-I have a Noah [their sopranino, aka smaller than the soprano], and have watched my uke friends fall in love with the KoAloha sound as well.
-We now have a Soprano and a long-necked Concert sitting next to me at the uke jam, and across the aisle, a Tenor or two.
 There are more expensive ukes, but I don’t like them as well as I do the KoAlohas, and I’m not alone.

 One more thing: there are tons of online ukulele resources to help you along on your journey.
 I’ve spent a lot of time at the Ukulele Underground forums, reading back posts and asking questions when a google wouldn’t suffice.
 Lots of helpful people there.
 There are tons more places to explore.
-Visit this page, then Google away!
+Some of my favorites:

 What should you carry it in?
 Well, we’ve got a great pattern for a knitted/felted ukulele case, designed by the awesome Wendy Bernard!